 If the government’s agenda is to effectively destroy whatever modicum of respect remains for the sanctity of institutions, let me be the first one to congratulate them on their win.
 Who really thinks the Enabling Law is standing in Maduro’s way?
 The Habilitante won’t really change anything about anything that the Government can and will do.

-By this point it is painfully clear that the Legislative branch is but a lame façade for the separation of powers, which even the government sucks at maintaining.
+By this point it is painfully clear that the legislative branch is but a lame façade for the separation of powers, which even the government sucks at maintaining.

 Notice Maduro speaking as the Executive about the Enabling Law as if it was already a fait accompli.

-Notice PSUV legislators gloating over the assailing of opposition parliamentary immunity with no regards to keeping their diputado 99 agenda under wraps, or at least trying to make it appear as if the judicial branch is doing its job.
+Notice PSUV legislators gloating over the assailing of opposition parliamentary immunity with no regards for keeping their diputado 99 agenda under wraps, or at least trying to make it appear as if the judicial branch is doing its job.

-Notice the State media machine already selling the merits of how this Habilitante will help the people win this “economic war.”
+Notice the state media machine already selling the merits of how this Habilitante will help the people win this “economic war.”

-Aside from obvious, flagrant affronts to democratic principles like separation of powers and due process and all those other really cute and adorable concepts – which we’re supremely well beyond at this point -, the Ley Habilitante really stacks up to … well, nothing we should waste our devalued time thinking about.
+Aside from obvious, flagrant affronts to democratic principles like separation of powers and due process and all those other really cute and adorable concepts—which we’re supremely well beyond at this point—the Ley Habilitante really stacks up to … well, nothing we should waste our devalued time thinking about.